edmundhung/conform/docs/ja/api/react/future/useControl.md

 # useControl

-> This is a future API is that might subject to change in minor versions.
-Pin the version of `@conform-to/react` with a tilde ranges (`~`) to avoid potential breaking changes.
+> The `useControl` hook is part of Conform's future export.
+These APIs are experimental and may change in minor versions.
+[Learn more](https://github.com/edmundhung/conform/discussions/954)

-A React hook that let you sync the state of the base input and dispatch native form events from the base input.
+A React hook that lets you sync the state of an input and dispatch native form events from it.
+This is useful when emulating native input behavior — typically by rendering a hidden base input and syncing it with a custom input.

 For details on when you need this hook, see the [UI Libraries Integration Guide](../../../integration/ui-libraries.md).

 ```ts
 const control = useControl(options);